Deb provides the catalyst to synthesize a valuable patent portfolio from your chemical inventions

 Deb Herzfeld’s practice focuses on client counseling and worldwide patent prosecution and portfolio management, with an emphasis on pharmaceutical life cycles and medical devices.
 She also has extensive experience with cosmetic, biofuel, polymer, catalyst, and petroleum-based technologies.

 Prior to joining McNeill Baur PLLC, Deb practiced as an attorney for over 15 years at Finnegan, Henderson, Farabow, Garrett & Dunner, LLP.
 Prior to Finnegan, Deb was a law clerk for the Honorable Christine O.C.
 Miller of the US Court of Federal Claims.
 While in law school, Deb gained patent prosecution and licensing experience as a student associate at the University of Virginia Patent Foundation, and received the Charles J. Frankel Award in Health Law upon graduation.
+Deb was promoted to partner at McNeill Baur in 2022.

 “Adjusting for the New Normal: Thoughts on Enhancing the Possibilities of Success for the Patent Owner in an AIA Post-Grant Proceeding,” Buffalo Intellectual Property Law Review, Dec.
 4, 2015 (coauthor).